TheProtagonists/TheWorldBeyond/README.md

 3. Download the matching visuals packs for the system packs have chosen, install them by copying the extracted TheWorldBeyond folders into your GameData folder.

-**You can also install the entirity of The World Beyond with the visuals included by downloading the latest TWB_Full after installing Kopernicus, CTTP, EVE and scatterer.
+**You can also install the entirety of The World Beyond with the visuals included by downloading the latest TWB_Full after installing Kopernicus, CTTP, EVE and scatterer.
 If you do this, simply copy the extracted TheWorldBeyond folder into your GameData.**

 ----